roger-that-dev/nerd-athletic-blog/README.md

 ### Implementation Notes

-- There are a few example posts to demonstrate features - they are all AI generated.
+- There are a few example posts to demonstrate features - they are all AI generated
 - Built using Python with Jinja2 templating
 - Simple architecture prioritizing maintainability
 - Some code duplication exists but codebase remains understandable
 - Tested with 100+ posts, builds in seconds

+### Limitations

+- Nev bar links need to be added manually.
+See `base.tmpl` - no point in automating this yet
+- The colour scheme is white, grey and blue, if you want to change it you need to change the CSS
+- There is support for only one author name
 - Currently no incremental builds or build diffing (not needed yet)
 - Not a huge amount of error handling at this point in time
+- Much of the code is not yet typed
+- The favicon can only be two initials

 ## Project Structure